 Help With Ways To Advertise Your Business

-Wedding Photography Marketing and advertising – Local Papers – Leaflets/Flyers - Radio - Internet - Suppliers - Referrals - Word-of-Mouth
+Marketing and advertising in wedding photography - Local papers - Leaflets/Flyers - Radio - Internet - Suppliers - Referrals - Word-of-mouth

 The world of advertising is such a large area and can cost quite a bit of money as I have found out in the past.
-I have tried all sorts of ways to advertise and some work whilst others fall flat on their face.
+I have tried all sorts of ways to advertise.
+Some work whilst others fall flat on their face.

 At the end of the day, as a photographer, you can advertise all you like.
 If you have nothing to show when clients come looking, you will get nowhere fast!
 This is where your portfolio and website come in to their own.

-The advice I give here is based on my life in Spain as a British ex-pat so take it with a grain of salt and try to think of how it may help your own particular case.
+The advice I give here is based on my life in Spain as a British ex-pat and back here in the UK.
+Take it with a grain of salt and try to think of how it may help your own particular case.

-What is good to remember here is, what may be an excellent way to advertise for say, a Doctor, may not be so good for a wedding photographer so you need to be a bit diligent when forking out good money.
+What is good to remember here is, what may be an excellent way to advertise for a Doctor, may not be so good for a wedding photographer.
+You need to be a bit diligent when forking out good money on advertising.

-Wedding Photography Marketing and Advertising – Local Papers
+Marketing and Advertising in Local Papers or Magazines

-For example, place 10,000 flyers, selling cheap, quality furniture, inside 10,000 British ex-pat, local newspapers here in Spain and they may well go down a treat as many Brits here love to furnish their apartments as well as get a good deal.
+For example: Place 10,000 flyers, selling cheap, quality furniture, inside 10,000 British ex-pat, local newspapers in Spain and they may well go down a treat.
+Many Brits here love to furnish their apartments as well as get a good deal.

 But for a wedding or portrait photographer?
 Not a chance.
-Not here anyway.
+Not in Spain anyway.

-I tried the same thing and spent €1,800 Euros on 10,000 glossy flyers, beautifully designed by some marketing friends with my best work all over them.
+I tried the same thing and spent €1,800 Euros on 10,000 glossy flyers.
+They were beautifully designed by some marketing friends with my best work all over them.
 It was early November and I was offering a special Christmas discount on any photography work as well as plugging weddings for the following year.

-I waited for the Friday issue with great anticipation as the Sur-in-English is the most popular weekly paper for ex-pats living on the south coast of Spain.
+I waited for the Friday issue with great anticipation.
+The Sur-in-English is the most popular weekly paper for ex-pats living on the south coast of Spain.

 By lunchtime, not one call, so I went for a coffee in a local café.
 As I sat there, I watched a guy reading the Sur-in-English and as he turned the pages, there it was!
 My lovely shiny flyer in glorious, glossy Technicolor!

 He didn’t even look at it.
-His eyes stayed firmly on the pages and he just turned the flyer over as he read the next page…gutted!
+His eyes stayed firmly on the pages and he just turned the flyer over as he read the next page.
+I was gutted!

 Sorry about the language, but it was an expensive lesson that I learned that day.

-For me, in this smallish geographic location, the best form of advertising is literally getting myself out there, talking to people, getting a good reputation and plenty of referrals.
+For me, in this smallish Spanish geographic location, the best form of advertising is literally getting myself out there.
+Talking to people, getting a good reputation and plenty of referrals.

-Now I have a solid foundation of people that give me work in exchange for a finder’s fee in many cases.
+After that, I built a solid foundation of people.
+Suppliers and service providers that gave me work in exchange for a finder’s fee in many cases.
 A sort of business network that works pretty well but can only be built up over time.

-With regards to local paper advertising, I had a lot more success from a small lineage ad that cost just €10 per week and was nestled in amongst the other photographers, and that is where your website, if good, can win the deal.
+Back to the local paper advertising.
+I had a lot more success from a small lineage ad that cost just €10 per week and was nestled in amongst the other photographers.
+That is where your website, if good, can win the deal.